 Also, I felt that dealing with the insecurity and fear of death was at the heart of all organized religions.
 It seemed to me that providing answers for coping and dealing with the fragility of our mortality was a key motivation for religious organizations to thrive.

 Early on, my goal in life was to teach Religious Studies.
 I wanted to share the similarities between religions with people from different backgrounds, cultures and countries.

 I thought, perhaps naively, that there was value in understanding the core similarity and motivations in our spiritual curiosity.
 My hope was that as people practiced their faith, harmony and peace, justice and social equality could be achieved in the world as well.

-Now, in my 60s, I look at religion and spirituality a little differently.
-A recent article by Robert Weisman from the Boston Globe got me thinking about its relevance to the women in our Sixty and Me community.
+I look at religion and spirituality a little differently now.
+An article by Robert Weisman from the Boston Globe got me thinking about its relevance to the women in our Sixty and Me community.

 Choosing between completing beliefs and rituals, while respecting the specificity of those beliefs, seems more irrelevant as we get older.

 Here are 5 ways I think our attitude to spirituality and religion shifts as we get older.